TinyPHX/In-Scene-Inspector/README.md

 ## Download

 In Scene Inspector is curently in beta.
-The [unitypackage can be download here](http://tinyphoenixgames.com/sites/default/files/forum_topic_attachments/in-scene-inspector-v0.0.5b_0.unitypackage).
+The [unitypackage can be download here](http://tinyphoenixgames.com/development-tool/scene-inspector).
+Or you can get it from this repo.

 ## Installation